 School Offering Program:

 This program is designed to develop knowledgeable and visionary professionals in the field of education.
-Students enrolled in this master's degree program have the opportunity to examine foundational and contemporary topics in education.
 The purpose of the program is to help learners understand how to maximize student productivity and learning potential.
-They will also have the opportunity to study various administrative topics, not limited to budgetary funding, faculty development, and community relations.
-In addition, participants will have the ability to learn to create inclusive learning environments, develop and assess learning plans, and ensure the well-being of staff and students.
+They will have the opportunity to study various administrative topics, not limited to budgetary funding, faculty development, and school policy development.
+In addition, participants will have the ability to learn to develop and assess learning plans and ensure the well-being of staff and students.
 This program is not designed to lead to professional licensure; individuals seeking educational credentials should check with the appropriate agencies prior to enrolling in this program.

 Program Length/Total Credits Required: